 - Give some sweet advice from your own wedding day, if applicable.

 - Lean on a quote if you need to.

 - Avoid awkward humor, cheap shots, and clichés (e.g., crude jokes, money references, obscure inside jokes, criticism of either partner, oversharing, unnecessary personal baggage, etc.)

 - If you like giving a speech and fancy yourself a pro, don’t make it about yourself.
 Keep it focused on the couple and the guest experience.

-Ok, phew, you’ve got this.
+Remember, you’ve got this.
 At the end of the day, the most important part of being chosen as the Maid of Honor is to be the best support to the bride you can be.
-This may be as complex as booking venues and coordinating bridesmaid responsibilities, or as simple as being a shoulder to cry on or a regular brunch date for vent sessions.
-You’ve already built a beautiful trust and friendship; now use that to help plan an unforgettable occasion for one of your favorite people!
+You’ve already built a beautiful trust and friendship.
+Now, use that to help plan an unforgettable occasion for one of your favorite people!